rt7d5jtw/demo-ecommerce/README.md

-# Chocolatiste
+# Chocolate store

-## ecommerce appliation done with React and Redux
+## Simple Ecommerce Client

-'Chocolatiste' is a client with an API, client side is done with React and Redux and fetch calls are done with axios.
-This application user functionality (authorization and authentication), ability to view orders, shopping cart functionality and ability to change profile details like password and email through the client.
+Simple Ecommerce client with React and Redux.
+Client with simple user access control, profile- and admindashboard, and checkout.